Summer is almost here and you are likely looking for summer activities for kids that are affordable and will not break the bank.

 - Go to the library once a week.
 Check out books, join story time, see if there is a reading club you can participate in.

 - Go camping.
 Front yard, back yard, in the living room, or make it a weekend trip in another town.
+Here are 30 recipes for your next camping trip.

 - Go to your local recreation center in your city and see what activities or classes they offer for super cheap!